Meithal/ccson/README.md

     start_state(&state, static_stack, sizeof static_stack,
                 static_pool, sizeof static_pool);
+    /* cisson has a static stack of tokens and a static pool
+     * of characters where the token contents will be copied to.
+     * You can use your own stack and pool if you plan to
+     * have more than one cisson object in memory at any time. */

     push_token(&state, "#smart root"); /* only the leading # is necessary to signal a document root */ push_token(&state, "{");